 A top global pharmaceutical has dozens of labs across multiple continents.
 M&A activity further complicated their global footprint of labs.
 These labs all maintain their own research data, including information on compounds, tests, machinery, findings, and experiment conditions.
 But there was no repeatable way to connect the data from the labs together or connect the lab data with the internal and external reference data.
 This lack of connected data is compounded by the lack of consistent naming structures across the company.
 Different labs have different names or codes for the same compounds and so to combine the data, any given analyst had to know all the permutations of the same name or code.

 That meant it was either impossible or incredibly time consuming for analysts on the business side to find the answer to their questions that span across labs — How much money are we spending to research a compound?
 How many tests have we run in the last 30 days?
 Further, they realized that business questions are always a chicken and the egg problem; as soon as you unify data to answer one question, there will be follow-up questions that will require data that hasn’t been unified yet.
 A responsive, agile solution was required.

 Deploying Stardog to connect their lab data allowed all data to be unified virtually, leaving research data in place.
 Stardog linked related data, unifying all data and metadata without transformation.
 This allows analysts to easily see all the relevant data on a given compound, regardless of how it is referred to in individual labs or external sources.
-For business analysts, they created a Google-like interface for easy navigation.
+For business analysts, they created a Google-like semantic search interface for easy navigation.
 Now, business users and analysts can quickly answer cross-laboratory questions and create required reports.